-► Water, plumbing and d bathroom fittings Repair category 1 Notes Sanitary fittings, whilst functional, are of an older design and slight deterioration was noted to the seals.
-Given the presence of the shower mounted over the bath, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the bath.
-As the bath is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
+Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
+Given the presence of the shower mounted over a bath/tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
+Failure to do so can lead to concealed defects behind wall finishes, and below the bath/tray.
+As the bath/tray is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
 In a property of this age it is possible for lead pipework to be present in concealed areas however; none was noted within the limitations of the inspection.
+We have been advised the original lead pipework from the water main to the subject property has been replaced.

-Heating and hot wat er Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+Heating and hot water

+Repair category 1

+Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+We have been advised the boiler has been serviced annually by an appropriately qualified person.
 It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.